tugascrown204/code-quality-checker/CONTRIBUTING.md

 If you encounter any bugs or have feature requests, please open an issue on GitHub.

 ## Code Style
 We follow standard JavaScript coding conventions.
-Please make sure your code adheres to these conventions.
+Please ensure your code adheres to these conventions.

 ## Thank You!
 We look forward to your contributions!